 If you’re a dude/man/bro, it’s totally understandable to feel a bit defensive when talking about toxic masculinity.
 But remember, it’s not all about you.

 Learning what toxic masculinity is and who it affects will help you understand why we need to talk about it.

 We’ve all experienced toxic masculinity, and many of us have joined in with it.
 Think hard about all those times when you didn’t tell Dave to shut his big, sexist mouth.

 We’re talking about big issues here.
 But you can start small.
 It can be as simple as starting a conversation with your buddies at work (yes, Dave included).

 Real change takes time and effort.
 It’s not going to happen overnight, but it will improve slowly over time, in small increments.
 You got this.

-In 2018, The American Psychology Association released their first ever guidelines for treating men and boys specifically.
+In 2018, the American Psychological Association released its first-ever guidelines for treating men and boys specifically.

-It noted that on the whole, traditional masculine traits were harmful to mental health.
-Men engaging in these activities were less likely to engage in healthy behaviors.
+The guidelines note that, on the whole, traditional masculine traits are harmful to mental health.
+Men who engage in these activities are less likely to engage in healthy behaviors.

 There’s this silly idea that stuffing your feelings into a lockbox and throwing away the key is somehow very manly indeed.
 Not so.

 Stoicism may be all the rage right now, but you’re not Marcus Aurelius and this isn’t ancient Rome.
-Talking about your feelings is okay, man.
+Talking about your feelings is OK, man.
 Let it out.